shannaurelle/HTML-offline-quiz-app/README.md

 ## First Version Release

 This quiz app only deals with MIPS Opcodes.
-Will soon release it on some free hosting site for personal use.
+It is now open at https://imaginative-zabaione-d397b9.netlify.app/

 ## Queries